masc-ucsc/docs/docs/pyrope/07b-structtype.md

 In a way, the concatenate just adds methods from two tuples to create a new tuple.
 In programming languages with object-oriented programming (OOP), there are many keywords (`virtual`, `final`, `override`, `static`...) to constrain how methods can be updated/changed.
-In Pyrope, the `let` and `var` keywords can be added to any tuple field.
-The `let` makes the entry immutable when applied to a method, it behaves like a `final` keyword in most languages.
+In Pyrope, the `const` and `mut` keywords can be added to any tuple field.
+The `const` makes the entry immutable when applied to a method, it behaves like a `final` keyword in most languages.